MultiSafepay/docs/content/payments/features/moto/_index.md

     - /tools/moto/moto
 ---

-Mail Order/Telephone Order (MOTO) lets you accept credit card payments by manually entering a customer's payment details (provided by phone or email) in your payment gateway via your MultiSafepay account.
+Mail Order/Telephone Order (MOTO) is a MultiSafepay solution lets you accept credit card payments by manually entering a customer's payment details (provided by phone or email) in your payment gateway via your MultiSafepay account.
 It supports American Express, Mastercard, and Visa.

 {{< alert-notice >}} **Note:** Using MOTO skips [3D Secure](/security-and-legal/payment-regulations/about-3d-secure) verification. {{< /alert-notice >}}